owncloud/ocis/docs/ocis/adr/0017-allow-read-only-external-user-management.md

 ## Context and Problem Statement

-oCIS needs to be integrated with various external Authentication and Identity Management System.
+oCIS needs to be integrated with various external Authentication and Identity Management Systems.
 We settled on Open ID Connect (OIDC) as the central authentication protocol for OCIS.

 OCIS internally relies on a stable and persistent identifier (e.g. a UUID) for accounts in order to